Skip to main content

 Do traditional restaurants in Córdoba serve Montilla-Moriles wine?

-The best ones do — Bodegas Campos produces its own Montilla-Moriles and serves the full range from chilled fino to aged Pedro Ximénez.
-Taberna Salinas, El Churrasco, and most serious traditional tabernas stock at minimum one or two local producers.
-Ask specifically for the local appellation rather than Sherry.
+The best ones do.
+Bodegas Campos produces its own Montilla-Moriles and serves the full range from chilled fino to aged Pedro Ximénez.
+Taberna Salinas, El Churrasco, and most serious traditional tabernas stock at least one or two local producers.
+Ask specifically for the local appellation rather than Sherry, which comes from a different region entirely.

 Is El Caballo Rojo worth visiting in Córdoba?